jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     def a_dict():
         return None

-  and the terminal shows an :doc:`/exceptions/AssertionError` since the function I defined returns :doc:`None </data_structures/none>` instead of a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
+  and the terminal shows an :doc:`/exceptions/AssertionError` since the function I defined returns :ref:`None` instead of a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_

   .. code-block:: python